scjx123/ip/docs/DeveloperGuide.md

     	____________________________________________________________

    ```

-   Type some bye to ensure no errand press enter to let the execution proceed to the end.
+ Type  `bye` to ensure there is no error saving/creating a new file when exiting.
+Re-launch and type `help` for all commands available in the program.
 2.3 Verifying the setup

 ## 3. Design